 Claire works as an International Trade Advisor at Brightfinch, and supports Holly in all areas of the business.

-With a background in the banking industry, Claire also has over 6 years experience in customs consultancy and application management.
-Specific areas of expertise include AEO, customs warehousing and inward processing.
+With a background in the banking industry, Claire also has over eight years experience in customs consultancy and application management.
+Specific areas of expertise include AEO, customs warehousing, temporary storage and inward processing.

 Claire also completes customs reviews for clients, customs audits and MSS analysis, alongside bespoke research projects.